 - You have the option of listening to a recorded commentary with a headset that gives information about the buildings, monuments, and neighborhoods you pass through.

 - The Turibus passes by the stops about every half hour between 9 a.m. and 9 p.m. daily.

 - The tour takes 2.5 hours minimum, but total time depends on how many stops you get off at.

 - Riding the Turibus will help orient you if you're new to the city.

 - It's safer than taxis or the metro and much less stressful.

 - You can see where you're going, especially if you sit on the upper deck (just don't forget to bring a hat and sunscreen).

 - The Turibus has Wi-Fi.

 Turibus excursions are also offered to the Teotihuacan archaeological site, departing daily from the Mexico City Zocalo.
-The cost for this eight-hour tour is about $25 for children and $50 for adults and includes transportation, lunch and a guided tour of the site.
+The eight-hour tour includes transportation, lunch and a guided tour of the site.